apsimNGpy: API Reference

 • CultivarName (str, required): Name of the cultivar (e.g., ‘laila’).

-• commands (str, required): A strings representing the parameter paths to be edited.
+• variable_spec (str, required): A strings representing the parameter paths to be edited.

 Example: (‘[Grain].MaximumGrainsPerCob.FixedValue’, ‘[Phenology].GrainFilling.Target.FixedValue’)